sydney-birch/Ectopleura_metagenomics/README.md

 3. Assemble metagenomes (megahit)
 4. Run Kraken2 to get taxonomic composition (Kraken2 and Krona)
     - Run Bracken for abundance estimation
-    - Calculate alpha diversity using KrakenTools
+    - Calculate alpha & beta diversity using KrakenTools
     - Graph alpha and beta diversity in R
 5. Bin the assemblies with 3 algorithms (CONCOCT, MaxBin, and metaBAT)
 6. Consolidate bins